 The bank claims it takes just five minutes to fill out the online form.
 These are the steps:

-- Hover over the Checking & Savings tab and select 360 Checking.
+- From the the Capital One website, hover over the Checking & Savings tab and select 360 Checking.

 - On the landing page, click Open Account.